Image sharpness redefined: Adaptive deconvolution

 Download our free 30 days trial

-Photoshop 2015.5 was just released.
-On Mac you can simply copy piccure+ from the “old” plugins folder to the new.
-For Windows we will provide updated installers by end of June.
-The standalone is not affected.
+New installers for Photoshop 2015.5 On Mac you can simply copy piccure+ from the “old” plugins folder to the new.
+In Windows you can download and run the new installers after uninstalling piccure+ (control panel).

 No registration required

 piccure+ pricing starts at 79.99 USD* for 1 computer PURCHASE NOWDownload image samples and step-by-step explanation of how to get the best results (click here) Contact customer support ALL inquiries are handled by the founders and/or developers.
 We DO NOT outsource support to a third world country.
 More than 50% of all requests are SOLVED within 8h.